The Random Recipients

 Strangers are like undiscovered books – never judge them until you see what’s under the cover.

-(for the whole story check out RGofA the book)
+(for the whole story check out RGA the book)

 Seed of Compassion